zchee/golang-wiki/MinimumRequirements.md

 ### Microarchitecture support

-Go supports microarchitecture-specific compilation by environment variables, e.g. GOAMD64 for go1.18 and later.
-Changing the microarchitecture is cache-safe, so caches don't require cleaning.
-Binaries will check at startup whether the microarchitecture level is supported.
-For example `GOAMD64=v3 go test` will fail on a CPU that doesn't have LZCNT support.
+For some architectures, Go supports compiling to specific microarchitectures using environment variables, e.g. GOAMD64 for go1.18 and later.
+Binaries will check at startup whether the requested microarchitecture level is supported.
+For example, a binary built with `GOAMD64=v3` will fail on a CPU that doesn't have LZCNT support.

+Various microarchitecture levels and the environment variables used to select them are described with each architecture.

+The build cache understands the microarchitecture environment variables and does not require any cleaning if you change them.

+Note that performance is expected to improve when a higher minimum microarchitecture is requested, but this might not be true in all cases.
+Benchmark your performance-critical code to verify performance improvements.

 ### amd64